Go to home page

 Routine

 I established a routine so that Kali knew when meal times were, when she would come out of her cage and how long she's be out and when her house would be cleaned out.
-Go to top of page

 Rewards

-Kali playing with a ball of spinachPlaytime
+Kali playing in a ball

 Hand feeding